OctopusDeploy/Architecture/Steps/Index.md

 # Composition and Coordination

 In Octopus, a deployment process consists of a set of steps.
-The code that makes up steps expresses both behaviours and UI.
+The code that makes up steps expresses both the execution-time functionality and the UI.

 These behaviours consist of: